tagarelab/MultiGPUGridder/src/Documentation/MainPage.md

 | mexMultiGPUBackProject       | Call the back projection function                                                  |
 | mexMultiGPUGetVolume         | Runs an inverse FFT to get the volume                                              |
 | mexMultiGPUReconstructVolume | Normalizes by the plane density and runs an inverse FFT to get the volume          |

+The mexCreateGridder creates an instance of the MultiGPUGridder class.
+The MultiGPUGridder class then creates an instance of the gpuGridder class with one gpuGridder object per GPU.
+Then in the mexMultiGPUForwardProject function for example, the MultiGPUGridder object simply iterates over the gpuGridder objects and calls the gpuGridder::ForwardProject function.
+See the figure below for a graphical representation of this.

 ![Multi_GPU_Gridder_Overview](./Images/Multi_GPU_Gridder_Overview.png)